Guidance and links on how to apply for a CAS from the University of Kent

 The CAS team will conduct a review of your file and request any missing information after your offer has become unconditional.
 This may include contacting you to conduct an immigration history and/or financial check.

 - Why?
-UKVI impose specific financial requirements for Tier 4 (General) visa applicants and this is a good chance for us to identify upfront that your financial documents are appropriate for obtaining a successful Tier 4 visa.
+UKVI impose specific financial requirements for Student visa route visa applicants and this is a good chance for us to identify upfront that your financial documents are appropriate for obtaining a successful Student visa route visa.

 - When?
 We will notify you if you need to provide us with financial documents when we assess you for a CAS.
 If we request any information from you it is important that you supply the appropriate documents as quickly as possible to allow us time to review your documents.
 Any delay at this stage may cause a delay in the issue of your CAS.